Welcome to the first step of your journey become a Digital Leader.

-Working in hospitality over 20yrs and the marketing sector for 10 yrs and witnessing the evolution of the digital world made me realise, the importance of the computing skills.
-As a father of two I recognised the advantages of the digital education in the early ages.
+Working in retail over 10yrs and witnessing the evolution of the digital world made me realise, the importance of the computing skills.
+As a mother of one I recognised the advantages of the digital education in the early ages.
 Which is positively affects our children development in so many areas like problem solving, grammar, collaboration with others and building confidence.

 A talented young man who has a strong passion for tech.
 When was 9 he had already made his first website, then continued to create a Java application at 13.
 Since then he has helped hundreds of children to have a better understanding of computers, coding, and virtual reality